abcxyz/guardian/README.md

 - [x] Require signed commits (optional)
 - [x] Require linear history

+### Directories

+Guardian will only run Terraform commands for directories that have a Terraform [backend configuration](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+This means if you add a new folder and you want Guardian to run the `terraform plan` and `terraform apply` commands from that directory as the root of the module, you should include a backend configuration within that directory.

 ### Creating Workflows

 To use Guardian in your repository, copy over the GitHub workflow YAMLs from the `examples` directory into your `.github/workflows` folder.